Build a Flutter Login app with Python Backend

 Why we use Python

-Developers have long been debating which is the best backend language.
-Is it Java?
-Swift?
+There has long been a debate on which is the best backend language.
+Is it Swift?
+Or Java?
 Maybe C++?
-Well, even though our programmers have a broad toolkit that prepares them to tackle even the most challenging problems, we definitely have a favorite.
+Well, although our programmers have an extensive toolkit that prepares them to tackle the most challenging problems, we do have a favorite.
 Python increases productivity, is platform-independent and easy to read, is great for machine learning, and has countless resources and a large community behind it.

 Why we use Django